SuryeshPandey/SuryeshPandey/README.md

 # 👋 Hi, I’m Suryesh Pandey!

 🎓 A student of Artificial Intelligence pursuing B.Sc (Computing)
-💻 Skilled in Python, C++, Java, HTML, and CSS
+💻 Skilled in Python, C++, Java, HTML5, and CSS4
 🤖 Exploring the fascinating world of Machine Learning, with a focus on Generative AI
 🌟 Passionate about creating innovative AI solutions and building intelligent systems
 🔭 Currently mastering Machine Learning techniques to kickstart impactful Generative AI projects